marchewiczd/synology-docker-guides/README.md

 ## Fixing networking between containers

-1. `network_moode: service` causes containers to act as they are within the same container so they have to be connected using `localhost` (or `127.0.0.1`).
+1. `network_moode: service` causes containers to act as they are within the same network so they have to be connected using `localhost` (or `127.0.0.1`).
 2. Zigbee2mqtt - in `/home-assistant/zigbee2mqtt/data/configuration.yml` change `mqtt:server` to `mqtt://localhost`
 3. HASS - in Integrations (Settings -> Devices & Services -> Integrations Tab) update MQTT broker options (MQTT -> CONFIGURE -> RE-CONFIGURE MQTT) to broker `localhost`